ART COLOGNE TALKS LOUNGE 2018

 - 4:00 p.m. - Gaffel-Glass Design Award

 - 5:00 p.m. - Where are we headed in the web?
 In cooperation with KUNSTFORUM International

 Democratisation through digital production and mediation technologies versus dependencies upon them.
 The overabundance of art evaluation and PR commerce cries out for the art of fine judgment.
 Digital forms of representation of art and its mediation require new art criticism – but also a new public.

-Talk guests: Barbara Hess, Texte zur Kunst, "Critical Rhineland" initiative, Heinz-Norbert Jocks, KUNSTFORUM International, Joanna Reich, artist, Kolja Reichert, FAZ
+Talk guests: Barbara Hess, Texte zur Kunst, "Critical Rhineland" initiative, Heinz-Norbert Jocks, KUNSTFORUM International, Johanna Reich, artist, Kolja Reichert

 Presentation: Uta M. Reindl, KUNSTFORUM International, AICA, "Critical Rhineland" initiative